 When I met with SteelSeries at CES earlier this year, the company had just announced that they were working with Apple to finalize and release the Siberia Neckband, and their spokespeople couldn’t be happier.
 And why not?
 Customers who walk into Apple stores know the products sold therein are good to excellent.
-Apple certified products have a certain level of quality that shows, in plain terms, how good the product actually is.
+Apple-certified products have a certain level of quality that shows, in plain terms, how good the product actually is.

 And when you look at the Siberia Neckband, it makes sense.
 It’s stylish, sleek, and looks great.
-The back-and-forth contrast between white and black on the headset gives it a scent of crispness and a clean-cut definition.
+The headset’s back-and-forth contrast between white and black gives it a scent of crispness and a clean-cut definition.
 The headset employs an over-the-ear design, where the cans are small and round, but uniquely shaped with slits on the sides to allow for better airflow.
 The microphone boom sits hidden on the underside of the left can and extends about 4”.
 On the left side is the 3’ audio cable, with iOS media buttons just like on the iPhone’s included earbuds.

 The Siberia Neckband’s controller compared to Apple’s own iPhone earphones

 Thanks to its design, the Siberia Neckband does not have good noise cancelation.
 It’s not the best headset for planes or trains, nor is it great for noisy roommates.
 The headset is too prone to outside noise, though the softer tones enable users to just turn up the volume to drown out the sound.
 Privately using the Siberia Neckband could be better.